 - Be precise about your particular problem and what might help you understand or do better.

-- Refrain from whining or blaming your lack of understanding on your professor’s teaching abilities.
+- Refrain from blaming your lack of understanding on your professor’s teaching abilities.

 Remember: professors want to see their students do well—if you show you care about the class and your work, your professor will want to help.